ian21120/ian21120/README.md

 I love music and video games.

-P.S.: I'm a musician and I have a band (I'm the bassist).
+P.D.: I'm a musician and I have a band (I'm the bassist).

 If you need to contact me for any kind of help, I'm always available.
 ## My Skills Include